catouberos/video-store/doc/README.md

 Did some of the GUI, design the welcome scene and co-ordinate the project state.

 #### Nguyen Minh Khoa - S3980823
-Did fix some bugs, later on tested and improve UX of the application.
+Did fix some bugs, later on tested and improve the UX of the application with many helpful quality of life changes.